soyabn9/string-length/README.md

-# FMCS Whitespace
+# String Length

-A site for removing white spaces on [freemcserver.net](https://freemcserver.net) FTP pass.
+A site for calculating the string length amount.